nickjmorrow/cosdna/documentation/requirements/mvp-requirements.md

 - E.g. ingredients should be associated with some use, like "lightening", and if I say I want lightening, I should be able to view a list of ingredients or products associated with that use

 ### I want to be recommmended products and ingredients that are likely to work for me based off other products and ingredients I have marked as having worked for me

+- If I mark one or multiple products that contain squalane as "worked for me", I should be able to easily view other products that contain squalane, and ingredients that are similar to squalanes